-Paint and Seek Maps Guide Hub
+Paint Or Seek Maps Guide Hub

 Every individual map page pulls live data from our maps database: difficulty label, tier placement from the maps tier list , color zone checklist, hider tip list, and seeker tip list.
 Cross-link to props tier and paint tier pages when you want ranking context beyond tactical prose.
 Interactive learners should bookmark the paint match helper alongside these guides for HSV starting points per lighting type.